jonathanasullivan/jonathanasullivan.github.io/_pages/opportunities.md

 For specific opportunities coming up in the next year, see below.

-### Seeking PhD for Fall '23
+### Seeking PhD for Fall '24

-I am recruiting candidates for a fully funded PhD study in human-environment geography to begin in Fall 2023.
+I am recruiting candidates for a fully funded PhD study in human-environment geography to begin in Fall 2024.
 Candidates interested in quantitative and qualitative research on topics of agriculture, land tenure, food systems, food security, or flood exposure/ recovery - particularly with a focus in low- and middle-income countries - are especially welcome to apply.
-A Bachelor’s or Master’s degree or significant coursework in natural or environmental social sciences is preferable, but not required, as is relevant research and/or professional experience.
+Prior degrees or significant coursework in natural or environmental social sciences is preferable, but not required, as is relevant research and/or professional experience.
+To enter the School of Geography, Development and Environment's PhD program a Master's degree is required.

 Two-years of funding are provided as a Graduate Research Assistant (GRA) with the remainder of funding provided in the form of Teaching Assistantships.
 Though, additional funding for a Graduate Research Assistant (GRA) may arise soon and I also emphasize helping my students to raise funding through internal and external opportunities so to fund YOUR big ideas!